 Lactulose Tests: Lactulose is a sugar that humans cannot digest, only bacteria can.
 Lactulose does not get absorbed and reaches the end of the small intestine which is where SIBO is thought to be more common.
 This allows us to get a picture of the whole small intestine.

-Lactulose will diagnose SIBO in the end of the small intestine
+Lactulose will diagnose SIBO at the end of the small intestine

 Glucose Tests: Glucose is a sugar that is absorbed by humans and bacteria.
-Glucose is absorbed higher up in the small intestine (first 3 feet) which shows us if SIBO is present in the upper part of the small intestine.
-Unfortunately, this test does not show us if SIBO is present in the end of the small intestine since it is absorbed so quickly.
+Glucose is absorbed higher up in the small intestine (first 3 feet of small bowel) which shows us if SIBO is present in the upper part of the small intestine.
+Unfortunately, this test does not show us if SIBO is present at the end of the small intestine since it is absorbed so quickly.
+This is why a lot of doctors use lactulose.

-Doesn’t diagnose SIBO in the end of the small intestine (which is where it is thought to be most common)
+Doesn’t diagnose SIBO at the end of the small intestine

 Interpreting SIBO Breath Test Results

 Below are the typical positive and negative test results.

 Hydrogen or methane is >20 ppm up to 120 minutes after ingesting the solution